"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: CONCLUSION

-\textbf{Conclusion.} Our poster reveals that while ChatGPT, as a representative LLM chatbot, provides cognitive scaffolding for navigating a neurotypical world, it risks enforcing a form of automated masking that erodes the autistic user's authentic voice.
-We conclude that future neuro-inclusive design must move beyond passive assistance to prioritize agency, ensuring AI serves as a tool for expression rather than a substitute for autistic identity.
+Ultimately, while social media discourse suggests ChatGPT provides essential cognitive scaffolding for navigating neurotypical environments, it risks enforcing automated masking that erodes the user's authentic voice and compromises their psychological well-being.
+Future neuro-inclusive design of LLM chatbots must therefore move beyond passive assistance to prioritize autistic agency.
+By integrating \textit{beneficial friction} and bidirectional translation, our future work aims to ensure AI empowers authentic autistic expression rather than substituting it.